Geology of Australia: Cambrian

-The Stavely Zone in Victoria is a boninite to MORB basalt terrane considered to have been connected with the boninites the Mount Read Volcanics of Northern Tasmania.
+The Stavely Zone in Victoria is a boninite to MORB (mid-ocean ridge basalt) basalt terrane considered to have been connected with the boninites the Mount Read Volcanics of Northern Tasmania.
 In New South Wales, extensive deepwater sedimentation formed the Adaminaby Beds in Victoria and New South Wales.
 The Lachlan Fold Belt ophiolite sequences are considered to be of Cambrian age, and are obducted during the Lachlan Orogen.

 The Petermann Orogeny in Central Australia, which started at the end of the Neoproterozoic, continued into the Cambrian, shedding a thick intracontinental sequence of fluvial sediments into the central Australian landmass.
 Marginal platforms and passive margin basins existed in South Australia – – formed in the foreland of the Delamerian Orogeny.
 Western Australian passive margin basins and platform cover begin at this stage.

 The extensive Antrim Plateau flood basalts, covering in excess of 12,000 square kilometres, erupt in the Cambrian of Western Australia, providing a useful chronostratigraphic marker.